cisco-sbg-ui/magna-react/MagneticStylingStatus.md

 **NOTE: a new library won't be published until phase 1 and phase 2 are complete**

 #### Phase 1 - reskin light theme
- * Current projected dev phase completion - November 8th
+ * Current projected dev phase completion - ~~November 8th~~ October 25th
+ - As of Oct 17th  - 47/56 = 83%
  - As of Oct 11th  - 24/56 = 42%
  - As of Oct 4th   - 13/56 = 23%
  - As of Sept 27th - 9/56  = 16%